-Before beginning the project, a writer preparing a manuscript needs to become familiar with the Chicago Manual of Style.
-Writers can either subscribe to the online version or purchase a current print copy.
-Most Catholic publishers today publish their books in the Chicago Manual format.
-A book manuscript arriving in their offices already consistent with the Chicago Manual will require much less of an editor's time, which means they are more likely to publish it.
+Before beginning a major book project, a writer preparing a manuscript needs to become familiar with the Chicago Manual of Style.
+Most Catholic publishers publish their books in the Chicago Manual format.
+A book manuscript arriving in their offices already consistent with the Chicago Manual will require much less of an editor's time, which means the publisher is more likely to accept it.
 It will certainly take the writer more time at the beginning of the project to learn the standard format, but once mastered it will give the manuscript a more polished and professional appearance.

 Writing is hard work.
 We need office furniture.
 A comfortable office-type ergonomic chair, a desk at the proper height, etc. If we are comfortable sitting and writing for extended periods of time we can concentrate on our writing.

 A good accountant may be able to show you how to take income tax deductions on everything you use for writing your book.
 He may advise you to set up a tiny corporation, with its own checkbook and credit card, that you can operate in your own home.
 Meet with the accountant before you begin your project.

 If you’ve already begun, set up an appointment with your accountant anyway.
 He may be able to help you deduct items that you have already purchased.

 From a Catholic ethics perspective, we are to comply strictly with the laws of our country in a rigorously honest manner.
 If the law allows us to take a tax deduction, we are morally free to take it.